microsoft/LightGBM/docs/Python-Intro.rst

 Note that ``train()`` will return a model from the best iteration.

 This works with both metrics to minimize (L2, log loss, etc.) and to maximize (NDCG, AUC).
-Note that if you specify more than one evaluation metric, all of them will be used for early stopping.
+Note that if you specify more than one evaluation metric, all of them except the training data will be used for early stopping.

 Prediction
 ----------